brianellin/bsky-mcp-server/test/thread_examples_results.md

                                 </post>
                                 <post type="reply" uri="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmuyumadu2n" bsky_url="https://bsky.app/profile/danabra.mov/post/3lmmuyumadu2n" author_name="dan" author_handle="danabra.mov" posted_at="4/12/2025, 8:47:49 AM" reply_to="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmuyumadt2n">
                                   <content>
-                                    if bluesky itself is not building this right now, then i think somebody else should. the thing that makes or breaks the platform is the content. twitter &quot;communities&quot; are not good because they act more like folders than tags. there&apos;s a real opportunity here imo and it&apos;s worth prototyping
+                                    if bluesky itself is not building this right now, then i think somebody else should. the thing that makes or breaks the platform is the content. twitter "communities" are not good because they act more like folders than tags. there's a real opportunity here imo and it's worth prototyping
                                   </content>
                                   Engagement: 124 likes, 9 reposts, 2 replies
                                   <replies>